Alessandro-Dodon/inflation_forecast/README.md

 Download the `current.csv` file and place it in the same directory as the scripts.
 The working directory is set to a relative path.
 Start by running the `PreProcessing.R` script, as all other scripts depend on the preprocessed data.
 If you don't have the `current.csv` file, either download it from this repo or from the [Federal Reserve Economic Data (FRED) database](https://www.stlouisfed.org/research/economists/mccracken/fred-databases) (select the "monthly" dataset).
 If any required packages are missing, uncomment the `install.packages()` lines in the script to install them.
 Ensure that R is installed, and all libraries are available before running the analysis.

+## try2
+Download the `current.csv` file and place it in the same directory as the scripts.
+The working directory is set to a relative path.
+Start by running the `PreProcessing.R` script, as all other scripts depend on the preprocessed data.
+If you don't have the `current.csv` file, either download it from this repo or from the [Federal Reserve Economic Data (FRED) database](https://www.stlouisfed.org/research/economists/mccracken/fred-databases) (select the "monthly" dataset).
+If any required packages are missing, uncomment the `install.packages()` lines in the script to install them.
+Ensure that R is installed, and all libraries are available before running the analysis.